On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Hamiltonian dynamics on hypersurfaces

-we also recall that $\mathcal{C}(\Sigma_0,\Omega_t)$ was the set of $1$-forms on $\Sigma_0$ that were positively transverse to $\Omega_t$.\\ \\ The following proposition shows that the Volume of the region $\tilde D(\Sigma)$ has a convenient expression in terms of the Volume functional defined in \eqref{Vol_function_def_eqn}: \begin{proposition} Let $(W,\omega)$ be a connected symplectic manifold of dimension $2n$ and $\Sigma_0,\Sigma \hookrightarrow W$ be two closed, connected, oriented embedded submanifolds with the property that they are close enough that the region $\tilde D(\Sigma)$ is well defined.
-Then, the following holds:
+The following proposition shows that the Volume of the region $\tilde D(\Sigma)$ has a convenient expression in terms of the Volume functional defined in \eqref{Vol_function_def_eqn}: \begin{proposition} Let $(W,\omega)$ be a connected symplectic manifold of dimension $2n$ admitting a Zoll hypersurface $\Sigma_0 \hookrightarrow W$.
+Given another closed, connected and embedded hypersurface $\Sigma \hookrightarrow W$ that is $C^2$-close to $\Sigma_0$, the following holds: